TyskM/notebook/README.md

-# notebook
+#Notebook
 Scuffed OneNote
-A project for praticing Qt.
+A project I made to practice Qt.
 Supports typing, drawing, shapes, text as images, saving/loading and importing/exporting images.
 Uses Qt5 and Quazip.
 I used this example as a base: https://doc.qt.io/qt-5/qtwidgets-widgets-scribble-example.html